HB-GSI/CSPP_Core/README.txt

 GIT Submodules
 ==============
-This package can used as submodule.
+This package can be used as submodule.
 - Packages/CSPP_Core

 Optional submodules